paldhous/ucb/2019/dataviz/md/class3.md

 #### Some questions to ask this data

+Remember our discussion about interviewing data  from week 1?
+Let's frame some questions to ask today:

 - How has the neonatal death rate for each country changed over time?
 - How has the total number of neonatal deaths changed over time, globally, regionally, and nationally?